-The coaster is owned and operated by Brown’s parents, Army veteran Eric Bechard and his wife, Tara.
+The coaster is owned and operated by Army veteran Eric Bechard and his wife, Tara.

-Brown said her family enjoyed riding Alpine coasters when they were stationed in Germany and now that her parents are retired, they wanted to bring an attraction to the area that families could do in their down time when visiting the mountains.
+The couple’s daughter, Ashley Brown, told Durham’s WTVD her family enjoyed riding Alpine coasters when they were stationed in Germany and, since retiring, her parents wanted to bring an attraction to the area that families could do in their downtime when visiting the mountains.

 Know before you go

-Wilderness Run Alpine Coaster is located in Banner Elk at 3229 Tynecastle Highway, which is about a two and a half hour drive from Charlotte.
+Wilderness Run Alpine Coaster is located in Banner Elk at 3229 Tynecastle Highway, which is about a 2 1/2-hour drive from Charlotte.

 © 2020 © 2020 Cox Media Group